invertedv/sampler/README.md

 The goal is to generate a sample with an equal number of rows for each stratum.
 A sample rate for each stratum is determined to achieve this.
 If each stratum has sufficient rows, then we're done.
-To the extent some strata have insufficent rows, then the total sample will be short.
+To the extent some strata have insufficient rows, then the total sample will be short.
 Also, the sample won't be exactly balanced.
 To achieve balance one would have to do one of these:

 - Target a sample per strata that is equal to the size of the smallest stratum;